-Mary Gagen is a Professor of Geography at Swansea University, in the UK.
-Mary is a climate change scientist and her research focuses on the past climate records stored in the rings of ancient trees, and on exploring how environmental change is impacting forests.
-A keen outreach scientist, Mary co-runs Swansea University’s Science for Schools Scheme, an EU and Welsh Government funded science outreach programme working with communities and schools to support greater diversity in school science.
+I am a Professor of Geography at Swansea University, in the UK, and a climate change scientist.
+My research focuses on the past climate records stored in the rings of ancient trees, and on exploring how environmental change is impacting forests.
+I am passionate about public science and outreach, and co-run Swansea University’s Science for Schools Scheme, an EU and Welsh Government funded science outreach programme working with communities and schools to support greater diversity in school science.

 Working to improve our understanding of Oak Decline Syndromes in UK ancient oak woodland.

-Developing palaeocloudiness records from ancient sub-fossil pine trees in the northern Boreal forest areas of Fennoscandia
+Developing palaeocloud records from ancient sub-fossil pine trees in the Boreal forests of Fennoscandia

 Research is funded by Research Council’s UK, National Geographic, the European Union, The Welsh Government, Forest Research UK, Woodland Heritage.